What Are the Effects of Divorce on Men?

 1. Most Men Blame Themselves for the Divorce

 It takes two to tango, and divorce is often a two-way street.
-Both parties have their share of failures or contributions that lead to a failed marriage and blame for the divorce.
+Both parties have their share of failures or contributions that lead to a failed marriage and are blamed for the divorce.
 However, men usually bear the brunt of the failed relationship, despite being caring husbands and family men.

 The identity of being a husband and family man is significant and has a lot of meaning for men.
 Marriage status is one of the most crucial determinants of self-identification and social recognition.
 When men divorce, they consider their status lost and find creating new social connections and partnerships challenging.